1.1 In these Conditions:-

 2.6 Any Quotation given by the Company that is accepted by the Customer is only binding on the Company for the Order to which it relates.
 The Company may at its discretion accept further Orders by a Customer that are based on a previous Quotation given by the Company but it is not obliged to in any way.

-2.7 Quotations shall be available for acceptance for a maximum period of 60 days from the date hereof, and may be withdrawn or varied by the Company within such time period at any time by written or oral notice.
+2.7 Quotations shall be available for acceptance for a maximum period of 30 days from the date hereof, and may be withdrawn or varied by the Company within such time period at any time by written or oral notice.
+All quotations provided are ex works.

 2.8 If any statement or representation has been made to the Customer by the Company or its servants or agents upon which the Customer relies other than in the documents enclosed with the Quotation or acknowledgement of Order then the Customer must set out that statement or representation in a document to be attached to or endorsed on the Order and in any such case the Company may confirm reject or clarify the point and submit a new Quotation.